alajmo/sake/docs/development.md

    - Create a git tag with release notes
    - Trigger a build in Github that builds cross-platform binaries and generates release notes of changes between current and previous tag

+## Overview of How Sake Works

+1. Parse & validate CLI arguments
+2. Parse `sake` config files and create config, inventory, tasks, specs, and target states
+3. Create clients for remote and local task execution for the selected hosts/tasks
+4. Execute tasks on remote/local hosts
+6. Disconnect from remote hosts
+7. Print any output (results, reports, errors, etc.)

 ## Dependency Graph

 Create SVG dependency graphs using graphviz and [goda](https://github.com/loov/goda).